SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/foraging_patch/foraging_patch.md

 - ManualPellets
 - TotalPelletsDelivered

 These `Subject`s can then be utilised for processing, task logic, logging and visualisation of the experimental procedure.

+The [`PatchDispenser`](./auxiliary_nodes/patch_dispenser.md) and [`PelletMonitor`](./auxiliary_nodes/pellet_monitor.md) nodes work together to monitor delivery commands and beam break events to keep track of the number of pellets available to be delivered and the reason each pellet was delivered (a retry, automatic or manual delivery).
+It also monitors the current configuration of the patch assembly, including the threshold and current position of the foraging wheel, in order to recover from any unexpected interuption or crash of the workflow. [`TimeSpentOnWheel`](./auxiliary_nodes/time_spent_on_wheel.md) and [`TimeSinceLastEvent`](./auxiliary_nodes/time_since_last_event.md) are used here to compute these relevant measures for logging, visualisation and experiment monitoring.

 ### UndergroundFeeder
 The `UndergroundFeeder (Aeon.Foraging)` node establishes a connection to the [feeder](target-feeder) hardware module assembly through a [Harp output expander](https://github.com/harp-tech/device.outputexpander).